fedwiki/wiki-server/ReadMe.md

 Over the past two years, the [Smallest Federated Wiki](https://github.com/WardCunningham/Smallest-Federated-Wiki) project has explored the concept and implementation details of the federated wiki concept.
 This code has been extracted from that project, with the goal of releasing a polished, easy to deploy package.

+// TODO: Review content in light of changes from refactor.

 ### Using Federated Wiki